muratk3n/thirdwave/en/README.md

 in Trump WH tried to bring it back, as in "economic natinoalism" but it didn't work.

-Needless to day the word is everywhere in TR.
+Needless to say the word is everywhere in TR.

 ---